calderonalexis/Resume/README.md

 ### _OVERVIEW_

-Detail-oriented and results driven Cloud Engineer with a passion for learning, for staying up-to-date with industry trends and making a difference at my workplace.
+Detail-oriented and results-driven Cloud Engineer with a passion for learning, and making a difference at my workplace.
 Extremely motivated to constantly develop my skills and grow professionally.

-I'm passionate about technologies and new challenges with hands-on experience in IT networks, and security.
+On-premises experience in IT networks, and security.
 For over 5 years of success in implementation, design, support, and operation of LAN/WAN/WLAN networking providing network engineering, and facilitating the upgrading of components and networks' systems as well as securing its hardening.

 ### _WORK EXPERIENCE_